Mikejo5000/vsts-docs-pr/docs/boards/sprints/define-sprints.md

 ---
 title: Schedule sprints to support working in Scrum
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Add and set dates for sprints, releases, or iterations to implement Scrum in Visual Studio Team Services & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 1DB81E71-36D7-43A5-9C9A-38AA1777715A
+description: Add and set dates for sprints, releases, or iterations to implement Scrum in Azure Boards & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 1DB81E71-36D7-43A5-9C9A-38AA1777715A